 “Facebook has been aggressively marketing social endorsements, which it calls sponsored stories.
 For example, if you post that you love McDonald’s new Mighty Wings on the chain’s Facebook page, McDonald’s could pay Facebook to broadcast your kind words to all your friends.

 Facebook does not allow its users to opt out of such ads, although users can limit how their actions on the social network are used in some other types of ads.

 Twitter also enables advertisers to show public tweets in their ads, but requires advertisers to get the permission of the original author of a message before using it in an ad.”

 Understanding how each network can use your information is a critical network literacy skill.
 It is important to be proactive, and ensure that your information is shared in the way that is most appropriate for you.

-This article (Online advertising influenced by offline activities) was originally published Tuesday May 21, 2013 on the Military Families Learning Network blog, a part of eXtension.
+This article (Implications of social media “endorsements” for knowledge workers) was originally published Monday October 13, 2013 on the Military Families Learning Network blog, a part of eXtension.

 This work is licensed under a Creative Commons Attribution 3.0 Unported License.